Argument Encryption¶

 Key rotation¶

-- Generate a new key.
+- Generate a new key with the command above.